Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify where to output log information.
+The location to output log information.
 Valid options are:

 - `BOTH`
 - `CONSOLE`